-Hangin’ with my peeps: Peeps, the candy, of course!
+Hangin’ with my peeps: Peeps—the candy, of course!
 Peeps come in many colors and shapes these days, so let each child decide which one they want to be, then arrange each peep on the board to look like they’re hanging out or playing with each other.

 A “cross” the meadow: This is a board decorated with a large cross in a meadow.
 The cross should be the main, biggest part of this picture, and the meadow can be decorated with paper eggs that kids color, flowers, or whatever your hearts desire!

 Thank you, Jesus: Each child should decorate a cross, writing in the middle what they are thankful for on Easter.
-The crosses become the main part of the bulletin board, whether you decide to hang only the crosses, or scatter them about a spring meadow.
+The crosses become the main part of the bulletin board, whether you decide to hang only the crosses or scatter them about a spring meadow.

-Thank you, Easter Bunny: Each child gets to color a picture of a bunny, and write on the belly why they love the Easter bunny, their most fond Easter memory, or why they love Jesus.
+Thank you, Easter Bunny: Each child gets to color a picture of a bunny, and write on the belly why they love the Easter Bunny, their most fond Easter memory, or why they love Jesus.
 Use these bunnies to decorate the bulletin board, and decorate with everything an Easter bunny brings: Baskets of candy, eggs, jelly beans, and so on.

-Put all of your eggs in one basket: This theme is with a large Easter basket overflowing with cute, colored eggs that the kids can make.
+Put all of your eggs in one basket: This theme includes with a large Easter basket overflowing with cute, colored eggs that the kids can make.
 Be sure to scatter some eggs around the bottom of the basket, too, so that it appears to be overflowing.

 Example Easter Bulletin BoardsClick thumbnail to view full-size